Jackson mayor hosts town hall regarding garbage collection

 JACKSON, Miss.
-(WJTV) – Jackson mayor Chokwe Antar Lumumba hosted a Town Hall on Thursday night to discuss the contracting process for a garbage collecting company.
+(WJTV) – Jackson Mayor Chokwe A. Lumumba hosted a Town Hall on Thursday night to discuss the contracting process for a garbage collecting company.

-The current emergency contract with Waste Management is set to expire in April meaning the city has to negotiate another agreement in the upcoming months.
+The current emergency contract with Waste Management is set to expire in April 2022, and city leaders will have to negotiate another agreement in the upcoming months.

-As of now the request for proposal was submitted on October 1, now, it’s time for bids to come in.
+As of now, the request for proposal was submitted on October 1, and bids will soon come in.
 Garbage collection companies have until November 23 to make their proposal then comes the evaluation before the winning bid is presented to the city council in January.
-However, the mayor said regardless of whichever company wins the bid, the people of Jackson will see an increase in their bill.
+The mayor said regardless of whichever company wins the bid, the people of Jackson will see an increase in their bill.

 When it comes to the cost of waste removal and sanitation in the City of Jackson, the price has been the same for over a decade.